IntersectMBO/plutus/docs/raml/README.md

   source language and a proof that the compiler/evaluator preserves costs (or at least transforms costs in a predictable way).

   * A related issue is that a compiler may allocate objects on the heap (closures, for example) which aren't obtained from datatypes in the source program.
-HOW DOES RAML DEAL WITH THIS?
+It is not clear from the documentation how RAML deals with this.

 ### RAML and Church/Scott encoding